tylerlaberge/Jasper/README.md

 Level 2 verbosity also shows the names of each of your steps.
 (These are derived from the function names of your steps)

 #### Example Usage

 With a directory called 'features' containing your feature.py files, if you wish to run the features with verbosity level 2 type the following command in the same directory that the 'features' directory is located in.

     $ jasper -v2 features

 And you should see the output of your tests running.

 ### How your Features a ran asynchronously.

 In Jasper everything is run asynchronously.
-With that said there are certain caveats to that to ensure saftey, for example we would never want our 'then' steps running before our 'given' steps in some scenario.
+With that said there are certain caveats to that to ensure safety, for example we would never want our 'then' steps running before our 'given' steps in some scenario.

 Basically,

-All features run asynchronouusly next to each other.
+All features run asynchronously next to each other.

 All scenarios run asynchronously next to each other.

 All steps are run in order, but are still awaitable if you defined an async step.
 This way other scenarios can run while a step of another scenario is awaiting.

-Steps are guarenteed to always run in this order within a feature.
+Steps are guaranteed to always run in this order within a feature.

 1. BeforeAll
 2. BeforeEach (ran for each scenario)